NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] InfiltrationVolume can be thought of as the volume of space most impacted by a blower door test.
          Note that InfiltrationVolume can be larger than ConditionedBuildingVolume as it can include, e.g., attics or basements with access doors/hatches that are open during the blower door test.
-  .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., conditioned floor area, number of conditioned floors above-grade, above-grade foundation wall height, etc.).
+  .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., ConditionedFloorArea, NumberofConditionedFloorsAboveGrade, attics/foundations with WithinInfiltrationVolume=true, etc.).
   .. [#] InfiltrationHeight is defined as the vertical distance between the lowest and highest above-grade points within the pressure boundary, per ASHRAE 62.2.

 In addition, one of the following air leakage types must also be defined: